 The immune factors and nutrients contained in the colostrum are said to insure not only the newborn's resistance to disease, but also proper vitality and growth.
-With its incredible array of immunoglobulins, growth factors, antimicrobial proteins and carbohydrates, colostrum has been found to be beneficial for adults as well as infants.
+It has an incredible array of immunoglobulins, growth factors, antimicrobial proteins and carbohydrates.

 In humans, the colostrum received (if the mother is nursing her child) is simply a "plus", since humans acquire immunity while still in the womb.
 But animals, such as baby calves, lambs, fawns, etc. receive no such immunity in the womb, and livestock people will tell you if those newborn animals don't get that colostrum after birth, they probably will not survive.
 (Don't worry, the dairy cows from which our colostrum comes, always give the baby calf all that it needs before that cow's colostrum is collected for these products.
 Dairy cows produce far more colostrum than is needed for their calf/calves.)

 Research indicates colostrum has a direct effect on the immune system (enhancing one's own immune system).
-Examples of diseases brought on by immune system malfunctions include lupus, multiple sclerosis, allergies and rheumatoid arthritis.
-Research indicates the growth factors in colostrum help to promote cell growth, healing, tissue repair and assistance in normalizing the body's everyday functions.
+Research on the growth factors in colostrum have concluded they help to promote cell growth, healing, tissue repair and assistance in normalizing the body's everyday functions.

 Why is dairy cow colostrum used?
 Because not only are there ample supplies of it, but more importantly, it's been found to be "non-species specific", meaning it works in animals other than dairy cows.
 In fact, studies have found dairy cow colostrum to be more potent than human colostrum (perhaps because humans are not totally dependent on it, since they acquire immunity while still in the womb).
 But, a very key element in determining the quality of the colostrum is how long after having the calf, the colostrum was collected.
 Ours comes only from the first day collections (from within the first 24 hours after calving).
 That's very important, since this liquid becomes more and more milk, and less and less colostrum, as the hours pass.
 Some colostrum on the market is collected 3 or 4 days after calving, and that simply cannot be as beneficial (in fact, that long after, we wouldn't even call it colostrum!).